 Food businesses are classified into different types for different types of Auditing.
 This classification is based on – food type, customer use, nature of the activity of the businesses, the volume of the business, and processing methods.

-Objectives of Food Safety Audit is to –
+The objectives of Food Safety Third Party Audit is to –

 - strengthen food safety surveillance system